Dohaaniba/clone_hotel/README.md

 - View Room Categories: Explore the available room categories in the hotel.

 ## Usage
-- Register or Log In: Access your TaskPro account.
+1. Register or Log In: Access your TaskPro account.
+2. Check Room Availability: Determine room availability for your desired date and guest count.